JNRowe/vim-configs/README.rst

 It uses features introduced in version 7.3, but may work with later versions.

-If you find any problems with the configuration files in this repository either file an issue_, or drop me an email_.
+If you find any problems with the files in this repository either file an issue_, or drop me an email_.

 Installation
 ------------